Sweet low carb waffles that taste like cake, paired with sugar-free strawberry rhubarb sauce. A perfect Mother’s Day brunch recipe.

 But these days, I love making waffles at home.
 In part because no restaurant is going to be able to serve me a waffle that would meet my dietary needs, so it’s up to me to make that happen.
 And in part because I have a really great waffle iron that cooks them perfectly every time and is so non-stick, the waffles practically jump right out of it.
 And in part because my kids love them and I love knowing I am feeding them a treat that is secretly pretty darn healthy.

 I’ve been experimenting with different waffle flavours and ingredient combinations.
 I call these ones “Vanilla Cake Waffles” because they really do taste like vanilla cake.
 They are actually really good on their own, with perhaps just a little butter.
-But with Mother’s Day approaching, and with rhubarb season in full swing, I decided to make a lovely fruity sauce with strawberries and my beloved rhubarb.
+But with Mother’s Day approaching, and with rhubarb season in full swing, I decided to make an easy strawberry rhubarb sauce.
 And oh my, it was the perfect topping to these vanilla-flavoured waffles.

 I also made these waffles with Safest Choice Eggs.
 It’s funny because I always feel like I should showcase the pasteurized eggs with something that is half raw, since Safest Choice are perfect for undercooked egg recipes.
 But the truth is that they cook and bake identically to un-pasteurized eggs and that in itself is a great quality.
 You can purchase them for your undercooked recipes and use them in your fully cooked recipes as well, all without worry that you will end up with salmonella.
 And in this waffle recipe, you beat the egg whites separately to help make the waffles light and fluffy.
 Safest Choice egg whites DO beat up very nicely, but the trick is to make sure they are room temperature and not straight from the fridge.
 Remember that!